Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 # An heuristic, \Selfish

-For the harder feedback model without sensing.
+For the harder feedback model, without sensing.

 1. Explaining the heuristic,\vspace*{15pt}
 2. Problems with \Selfish,\vspace*{15pt}